Moving Terraform State from Local Files to Azure Storage

 --enable-versioning true

-Now if state gets corrupted, we can restore from a previous version:
+If state gets corrupted, I can restore a previous version:

 az storage blob list \